austinhuang0131/austinhuang0131.github.io/minecraft.md

 Written rules are as follows:

 ```
-[1] Do not grief public properties, including railways and paths!
+[1] Do not grief public and private properties, including railways and paths!
 [2] Do not steal other people's username.
 [3] No offensive content.
 [4] No forest fires!